Obed101/athric/athric/README.md

 - You will need to be an administrator to delete, add, or reset a user's password
 - If you are an administrator, you will see a trash icon and a 🔄 on the users. (trash icon won't show for administrators)
 - When the trash icon or the reset icon is selected, you will be asked to confirm to delete or reset the user's password respectively
+- The reset icon will not show for the current user.
+A pencil that directs you to edit your account rather
+- The current user will see `(You)` appended to his name to indicate his account in the list
 - To  add a new user, click on the ➕ icon flosting on the right and fill the form
 ![Screenshot (43)](https://user-images.githubusercontent.com/84608830/190390830-0b6773e2-bb94-44ba-b07a-bd4f3b3056a5.png)